huggingface/notebooks/transformers_doc/README.md

 try to fix the conversion script.

 **Note:** If you are looking for a particular notebook and can't find it, it may have moved inside the `en` subfolder.

-**Warning:** The Tensorflow backend for transformers has been [deprecated](https://github.com/huggingface/transformers/pull/38758).
-The notebooks under the `tensorflow` folder will not be actively maintained and may not give the correct output.